liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 ## Gulp Theme Tasks

 When your theme was generated, a `gulpfile.js` file was included that gives you access to multiple gulp tasks.
-Note that you will have to navigate to your theme's root directory in order to run the gulp tasks covered below.
+To run the gulp tasks covered below, navigate to your theme's root directory.

 Here's a list of gulp tasks available for the theme generator:

 **build:** generates the base theme files, compiles sass into css, and zips all theme files into a `.war` file, ready to be deployed to a Liferay server.
-Run using `gulp build` in your theme's root directory.
+Invoked with `gulp build` in your theme's root directory.

-**Deploy:** initally runs the `build` task, and once the `.war` file has been created, it deploys to the specified local app server.
-Invoke this using `gulp deploy` in your theme's root directory.
+**deploy:** initally runs the `build` task, and once the `.war` file has been created, it deploys to the specified local app server.
+Invoked with `gulp deploy` in your theme's root directory.

 If you want to deploy to a live site, use the `--live` flag to deploy to a